Governing Body Organisation

 Two Staff Governors are elected by teaching staff and one by non-teaching staff.
 Like parent Governors they are representative of staff but the views they express at meetings are their own - they need not canvas staff opinion on every issue.

-The full Governing Body meets four times a year.
+The full Governing Body meets at least five times a year.
 At each meeting we receive a report from the Headteacher and minutes from the various committees.
 Other items are discussed or approved at specific times of the year for example exam results, plan for school improvement and budget.

 The main Governing Body is supported by four committees which meet at least once each term.